 actions that can affect the hazardous area,

-identification marking for the types of protection.
+identification marking for the types of hazardous areas (Zones).

 c) The basic understanding of explosion-protection is achieved encompassing

 i) exclusion, containment, energy limitation, dilution, and avoidance of ignition sources

 ii) how activities such as painting, cleaning, welding can affect the explosion protection concepts of installed equipment and that therefore the work permit shall be followed in detail.